Evaluation of music in Zambia: judgements about songs

 Evaluation of music in Zambia: judgements about songs.
 The data on musical judgements about songs have been collected in three surveys held in 1985/86, 1987 and 2004.

-In Survey 1985/86, the respondents were asked for their favourite song to sing and their favourite song to listen to.
-And the reason why each of them was the favourite.
-All reasons are to explain a very high ‘score’: the all-time favourite song (at that moment).
+In Survey 1985/86, the respondents were asked for their favourite song to sing and their favourite song to listen to, and the reason why each of them was the favourite.
+All reasons were to explain a very high ‘score’: the all-time favourite song (at that moment).
 They represent musical judgements given from memory.
-In Survey 1987 nine songs were played.
-After each song the respondent was asked for a value score for that song and the reason for that score.
-These reasons therefore explain high, middle and low scores.
+In Survey 1987, nine songs were played.
+After each song, the respondent was asked for a value score for that song and the reason for that score.
+These reasons, therefore, explain high, middle, and low scores.
 They represent musical judgements given in real time.
-In the 2004 survey both forms were used.
+In the 2004 survey, both forms were used.
 This section presents and compares the two sets of judgements used in evaluation from memory and in real time.

 Evaluation of music in Zambia: judgements about songs.
 We will group the many reasons to prefer a song -and later a dance and a performer- according to a number of criteria used in Chibale that are treated at various places on this site.